lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 When the property changes, Lit sets the corresponding attribute value as described in [Using the default converter](#conversion-type) or [Providing a custom converter](#conversion-converter).

+{% playground-example "properties/attributereflect" "my-element.ts" %}

+Attributes should be considered part of the public interface of the element, so reflecting properties to attributes should be done sparingly.
+It's necessary today, but this is likely to change as the platform adds features like the `:state` pseudo selector and the Accessibility Object Model.

+Reflecting properties of type object or array is not recommended.
+This can cause large objects to serialize to the DOM which can result in poor performance.

 <div class="alert alert-info">

-**Lit tracks reflection state during updates.** You may have realized that if property chanages are reflected to an attribute and attribute changes update the property, it has the potential to create an infinite loop.
+**Lit tracks reflection state during updates.** You may have realized that if property changes are reflected to an attribute and attribute changes update the property, it has the potential to create an infinite loop.
 However, Lit tracks when properties and attributes are set specifically to prevent this from happening

 </div>

-{% playground-example "properties/attributereflect" "my-element.ts" %}

 ## Custom property accessors {#accessors}